Dentistry

 • Pre- and post-op care

-The average cost of a single tooth implant can range from $3,000 to $4,500.
-There may be additional costs for bone grafts, dental abutments, and dental crowns.
-This can cost up to $2,000.
+The average cost of a single-tooth implant can range from $3,000 to $4,800.
+There may be additional costs for bone grafts, dental abutments, and dental crowns, which can cost up to $2,000.

-A single dental implant is ideal when one tooth is missing and you want to replace it for aesthetics, comfort, and function.
-Single implants require one dental crown that connects to the abutment that connects to the surgically placed implant.
+Single-tooth implants are ideal when you’re missing one tooth and want to replace it for aesthetics, comfort, and function.
+These require one dental crown that connects to the abutment connected to the surgically placed implant.

-Treatment can span up to 6 months.
-This depends on your medical and dental history and the state of your gums and bones.
+Treatment can span up to 6 months, depending on your dental history and the state of your gums and bones.
 If your bones aren’t strong enough to support an implant, you may need a bone graft.

 Implant-Supported Bridge Cost